forest-fire/firemodel/docs/mocking/relationships.md

 }
 ```

-> **note:** we know that due to the _opininated_ nature of FireModel the "id" properties must be strings.
+> **note:** we know that due to the _opininated_ nature of Firemodel the "id" properties must be strings.
 The `fk` type is just an alias for "string" but convey's more context

 So what will this model look like when we mock it?
 The answer is: